syakirharis25/workers/README.md

 At least 5 hours break for Friday prayer, starting from 12pm to 5pm.

+1) FREE Salt (1 US table spoon equivalent to 14.7868 millilitres, per capita)
+2) FREE Citrus (1 citrus of at least  3 centimetres in diameter, per capita)

+* There are at least 110 species of citrus in this world to choose from for the workers, to make sure they are always in a good health every weekend to do their daily works.
+Every week make sure to check their teeth and tongue, give them at least 1 citrus if found anything strange on their teeth and tongue, and give them rest of at least 24 hours, 1 day off to give them enough time for recovery.

 EVERY FULL MOON
 ---
 And every time I see a full moon appears on the sky, every single worker must receive at least 1 gantang Negeri of rice, which is equals to 2.751 kg of rice following the rules in my own mother tongue language "ada padi semua kerja jadi, ada beras semua kerja deras", and every leap year on Gregorian Calendar, on every 29 February, which happens only every 4 years on this earth, every century of workers which is equals to 10 contubernium with a total of 80 men commanded by a centurion, a total of 81 workers, must receive at least a 4 year old healthy cow following the standard of Etruscan Emilia-Romagna, which means every cow must be a weight of at least 1,000 kg for each century of workers.